 A regional approach

 The focus of the IMF‘s training around regional centers allows for better tailoring of the particular needs of a region, closer coordination with other training providers, and enhanced ability to respond quickly to emerging needs.
 Each RTC or RTP is operated in collaboration with and benefits from the financial support of one or more co-sponsors.

 The Africa Training Institute (ATI) started operations in June 2013 in Mauritius and was officially inaugurated in June 2014.
-The ATI supports capacity development in sub-Saharan Africa through training in macroeconomic management, and by integrating it with technical assistance including that offered through the five Regional Technical Assistance Centers in sub-Saharan Africa.
+The ATI supports capacity development in sub-Saharan Africa through training in macroeconomic management, and by integrating it with technical assistance, including that offered through the five regional technical assistance centers in sub-Saharan Africa.
 One of them, the Technical Assistance Center for Southern Africa—AFRITAC South—is co-located and jointly managed with the ATI.
-Financial support for the ATI is provided by Mauritius, Australia, and China; Korea, Seychelles, and Togo provided firm funding commitments; and a fundraising effort is ongoing to attract additional donors.
+Financial support for the ATI is provided by Mauritius, Australia, China, Korea, Seychelles, and Togo.
+A fundraising effort is ongoing to attract additional donors.

 The Joint Partnership for Africa (JPA) was established in 2010, in collaboration with the African Development Bank (AfDB).
 The JPA aims at enhancing capacity development of sub-Saharan African officials through training in macroeconomic management held in Abidjan and other venues in sub-Saharan Africa.